miccheng/test-automation-workshop/docs/exercises/exercise2.md

 5. Click on **"Create codespace"**.

 6. Your Codespace will take a few minutes to be setup.
+It will open a new browser tab.

    ![Setting Up](../images/codespace_setting_up.png)